 In academia, I had the freedom to pursue my own projects and that’s something I miss in the private sector.
 Projects are initiated at much higher levels in the hierarchy and in junior roles you’re executing them.

 In contrast, economics research is not very hierarchical.
 You are free to pick your topics and you pitch your ideas to anyone.

 At universities, the outputs of your work are public.
-Almost everywhere else – and especially in management – you might have accomplished cool things, but few people will know about it.
+Almost everywhere else – and especially in consulting – you might have accomplished cool things, but few people will know about it.